Crate training is one of the most common ways to potty train puppies and keep our shoes safe from new dogs, and with good reason!

 But if you’re looking to use a crate as a potty training aid, smaller is often best.
 Many wire dog crates come with an insert that allows you to get the size your puppy will need when she’s full grown but keep the crate size smaller while she’s little.

-At the bare minimum, get a crate that’s large enough for your puppy to comfortably stand up, turn around, and lie down inside.
+At the bare minimum, get a dog crate for your puppy that’s large enough for him to comfortably stand up, turn around, and lie down inside.

 I personally find that the collapsible wire dog crates are most versatile, since I can easily bring it in my car or to dog shows if needed.